 World Cup – round of 16, July 2 2018

-Belgium recorded one of the great World Cup comebacks by recovering from two goals down to beat Japan 3-2 with the final kick of the evening in their last-16 tie at Russia 2018.
+Belgium recorded one of the great World Cup comebacks by recovering from two goals down to beat Japan 3-2 with the final kick of their last-16 tie at Russia 2018.
 After a goalless opening half, Genki Haraguchi and Takashi Inui scored for Japan within seven minutes of the restart.
 A double substitution from Belgium manager Roberto Martínez, who introduced Nacer Chadli and Marouane Fellaini, then proved significant.
 Jan Vertonghen headed in from a seemingly impossible angle, and then Fellaini drew Belgium level by powerfully heading in from Eden Hazard's cross.
 A blistering counter-attack, with just 30 seconds of normal time remaining, ended with Chadli scoring from close range to devastate Japan.

 23 / 8

 Passes / Accurate

 After making multiple changes for their final fixture of Group G – a narrow victory over England – Belgium’s strongest starting XI returned for their last-16 tie against Japan.
 They sought to start on the front foot, and to dominate the ball as their back three expanded while they had possession.

 Japan began with a surprisingly high-pressing approach, harrying Belgium's defence into playing longer balls towards Romelu Lukaku.
 They initially struggled to maintain effective periods of early possession as a consequence; their opponents’ midfield tirelessly pressed the ball carrier and blocked forward options with curved pressing movements.